-There are 1289 services that supply water to approximately 3900 residents of North Brookfield, around 85% of the town's population.
+There are 1292 services that supply water to approximately 3900 residents of North Brookfield, around 85% of the town's population.

-Our current staff consists of Richard Kennan, Superintendent; Jamie Flamand, Operator; and Kelly Valeri, Administrative Assistant.
-Jamie Flamand was hired in July of 2017.
-Jamie's work ethic is a welcome addition and great benefit to the town.
+Our current staff consists of Richard Kennan, Superintendent; Jamie Flamand, Operator; Robert Peterson, Operator and Kelly Valeri, Administrative Assistant.
+Robert Peterson, who was hired in 2018, became our third operator.
+Having a 3rd operator in place solves our coverage and succession issues that were always a concern in the past.
+Rob's work ethic is a welcome addition and great benefit to the town.
 These men attend classes each year to increase their knowledge of drinking water issues and to satisfy the requirements of the DEP needed to keep their licenses current.
 Kelly Valeri handles all the office duties and billing.
 She is responsible for recording and reporting to the DEP and other various boards.